-- 37. Under paragraph 290.179 of the Code, tax return preparation services involve assisting clients with their tax reporting obligations by drafting and completing information, including the amount of tax due (usually on standardized forms) required to be submitted to the applicable tax authorities.
-Such services also include advising on the tax return treatment of past transactions and responding on behalf of the audit client to the tax authorities' requests for additional information and analysis (including providing explanations of and technical support for the approach being taken).
-Tax return preparation services are generally based on historical information and principally involve analysis and presentation of such historical information under existing tax law, including precedents and established practice.
-Further, the tax returns are subject to whatever review or approval process the tax authority deems appropriate. - 38.
-Based on the above, providing tax return preparation services does not generally create a threat to independence if management takes responsibility for the returns including any significant judgments made.
+- 38. Under paragraph 604.4 A2 in Chapter A of the revised Code, tax return preparation services involve assisting clients with their tax reporting obligations by drafting and compiling information, including the amount of tax due (usually on standardized forms) required to be submitted to the applicable tax authorities.
+Such services also include advising on the tax return treatment of past transactions and responding on behalf of the audit client to the tax authorities' requests for additional information and analysis (for example, providing explanations of and technical support for the approach being taken).
+Tax return preparation services are usually based on historical information and principally involve analysis and presentation of such historical information under existing tax law, including precedents and established practice.
+Further, the tax returns are subject to whatever review or approval process the tax authority considers appropriate. - 39.
+Under paragraph 604.4 A1 in Chapter A of the revised Code, providing tax return preparation services does not usually create a threat.